waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 The script "op_ctl.sh" can be used to control the dispatcher program.
 The script gets installed into "/usr/local/bin/" directory by my overpass Slackware package.
 The script is meant to be used by the overpass user only.
 If you are not using the File System mentioned above, you will need to set DB_DIR variable in the script before using it.
+My "op_ctl.sh" script starts both main (--osm-base) and area (--areas) dispatchers.

 The "op_ctl.sh" script provides three functions: { start, stop & status }.
 Control the dispatcher as "overpass" user with: